Monkey Beach Phi Phi Islands - Safety guide before you visit

 Are there restrooms or shaded areas?

-There are no restrooms, and bring your own sunshade or umbrella.
+There are no restrooms and shaded areas.
+Bring your own sunshade or umbrella.

 How long do tours stop at the beach?